IsmaelKP2/sfx-tf-demo/README.md

 This section details the parameters required by AWS such as Region (see below for more info on this), VPC settings, SSH Auth Key, and authentication to your AWS account.

-**Region**
-When you run the deployment terraform will prompt you for a realm, however if you enable the setting here, and populate it with a numerical value representing your preferred AWS Region, it will save you having to enter a value on each run.
+**Region:** When you run the deployment terraform will prompt you for a realm, however if you enable the setting here, and populate it with a numerical value representing your preferred AWS Region, it will save you having to enter a value on each run.
 The setttings for this are controlled via variables.tf, but the valid options are:

-..*1:eu-west-1
-..*2:eu-west-3
-..*3:eu-central-1
-..*4:us-east-1
-..*5:us-east-2
-..*6:us-west-1
-..*7:us-west-2
-..*8:ap-southeast-1
-..*9:ap-southeast-2
-..*10:sa-east-1
+  1:eu-west-1
+  2:eu-west-3
+  3:eu-central-1
+  4:us-east-1
+  5:us-east-2
+  6:us-west-1
+  7:us-west-2
+  8:ap-southeast-1
+  9:ap-southeast-2
+  10:sa-east-1

 #### SOC Variables